 Just as I begin to pray, a thought pops into my head.
 “Make sure you take something out of the freezer for dinner.”
 Hoping I remember later, I press on, trying to settle my mind and listen to God.
 Then a problem comes to mind, bringing with it negative thoughts and unwanted emotions… “I didn’t get that work project finished yesterday.
 Why am I so slow?
 Why can’t I get it together?”

 I’m trying to focus here!
 I often feel like I have spiritual ADD.
 How about you?
 Do you find it a challenge to focus your attention on God?

 Skye Jethani shares a shift that reframes my concept of focus, attention, and prayer.
 He stresses the importance of “coming to prayer as communion and not just communication.”
 (With: Reimagining the Way You Relate to God).

 Remembering the the indwelling presence of the Holy Spirit helps us focus.
 We live in connection with God in all that we do, not just when we pray and read our Bible.
-A deeper life increases as we learn to be attentive to God in all of life.
+Our faith deepens as we learn to be attentive to God in all of life.
 We can start now to develop a deeper relationship with God.

 15 Simple Ways to Overcome Distraction to Focus Your Attention on God